yahoo/elide/elide-datastore/elide-datastore-search/README.md

 ## Caveats

 1. Only text fields (String) are supported/tested.
 Other data types (dates, numbers, etc) have not been tested.
-2. Only IN, NOT, INFIX, and PREFIX operators (and their case insensitive equivalents) are supported.
+2. Only INFIX, and PREFIX operators (and their case insensitive equivalents) are supported.
-3. INFIX is implemented as tokenized PREFIX.
-A search for '*foo*' will match 'bar foobar' but not 'bar barfoo'.
+3. Elide uses a Lucene `KeywordAnalyzer` to analyze the query predicates in filter expressions.
+These are then used to construct Prefix queries in Lucene/ElasticSearch.
+For correct INFIX behavior, the search store also filters the Lucene results in memory.